 Spring cleaning isn’t just about dusting and scrubbing; it’s also an excellent opportunity to declutter and reorganise your living space.
 A well-organised pantry can make meal preparation easier and help reduce food waste.

-Label everything clearly, including the expiration date.
-This will make it easier to keep track of what needs to be used up first.
+Label everything clearly with its name and expiry date, so you can keep track of what should be used up first.
 Consider adding shelf risers or lazy Susans to maximise space and make items more accessible.
-For bulky items like pots and pans, hooks or hanging racks can be a great space-saving solution.
+Remember to wipe down all shelves and containers before restocking, and consider using hooks or hanging racks for pots and pans – this can be a great way to save space.

 Image courtesy of Kaboompics.com.
 Published on: January 31st, 2021.
 Source: pexels.com